Metaphysicist0/Metaphysicist0/README.md

 -
 - For **algorithm intelligence**, semantic analysis of surgical scenes, imitation learning of surgeon skills, surgical planning and decision-making, and intelligent control theory are all vital.
 I am also eager to leverage machine learning algorithms to mine hidden patterns in the fusion of multi-source/multi-modality biomedical data.
 This is also an important part of the proposed algorithm intelligence.
 -
-- I hope to discuss, communicate, and cooperate with friends, especially peers with backgrounds in artificial intelligence, clinical medicine mechatronics, and mechanism and machine theory!
+- I hope to discuss, communicate, and cooperate with friends, especially peers with backgrounds in artificial intelligence, clinical medicine, mechatronics, and mechanism and machine theory!
 -
 - 📫 How to reach me: 2150248@tongji.edu.cn.
 - 🧑‍💻 My website: https://metaphysicist0.github.io/.